rudeboybert/rudeboybert.github.io/pages/research/installing_geo_libraries.md

 ### Load a Shapefile into R

-We now load a shapefile into R.  In it we find
+We now load a shapefile into R which you can download [here]({{ BASE_PATH }}/pages/research/sids.zip).
+In it we find three files:

     sids.shp
     sids.dbf
     sids.shx

-We have two choices of functions for loading shapefiles into R.  Either

-* `readShapePoly()` from the `maptools` package
-* `readOGR()` from the `rgdal` package

-We demonstrate both their uses below noting that in my case that the files are contained in the directory `/Users/rudeboybert/Downloads/sids/`; change this directory to reflect where your files are located.
+We have two choices of functions for loading shapefiles into R.  We demonstrate both their uses below noting that in my case that the files are contained in the directory `/Users/rudeboybert/Downloads/sids/`; change this directory to reflect where your files are located.

+#### maptools Package

 When using `readShapePoly()` from the `maptools` package, the input argument `shpfile_name` identifies the search path of the `.shp` file: